xmos/sw_usb_audio/README.rst

 General known issues with this release are listed below.
 For board/application specific known issues please see README in relevant app directory

-- (#15341) Native DSD does not operate correctly when multiple output streaming formats are exposed by the device (Thesycon 2.19)

 - (#14762) When in DSD mode with S/PDIF output enabled, DSD samples are transmitted over S/PDIF if the DSD and S/PDIF channels are shared, this may or may not be desired

 - (#14173) I2S input is completely disabled when DSD output is active - the input stream to the host will contain 0 samples